mynk-tmr/notes/Backend Dev/Internet Protocols.md

 ### Webhooks
 - **HTTP-based callback function** that allows lightweight, event-driven communication between 2 APIs.
 An application must have an API to use a webhook.
-- Webhooks can be used to r**eceive small amounts of data** from other apps or to **trigger automation workflows** in GitOps environments.
+- Webhooks can be used to r**eceive small amounts of data** from other apps
 - Webhooks are **reverse APIs or push APIs**, because they put the responsibility of communication on server.
 Server sends the client a single POST request as soon as the data is available.